NewVEM: A Newton Vertex Exchange Method for a Class of Constrained Self-Concordant Minimization Problems: Abstract

 \section{Abstract}

-A vertex exchange method is proposed for solving the strongly convex quadratic program subject to the generalized simplex constraint.
-We conduct rigorous convergence analysis for the proposed algorithm and demonstrate its essential roles in solving some important classes of constrained convex optimization.
+We propose \textbf{NewVEM}, a Newton vertex exchange method for efficiently solving self-concordant minimization problems under generalized simplex constraints.
+The algorithm features a two-level structure: the outer loop employs a projected Newton method, and the inner loop uses a vertex exchange approach to solve strongly convex quadratic subproblems.
+Both loops converge locally at linear rates under technical conditions, resulting in a ``fast $\times$ fast'' framework that demonstrates high efficiency and scalability in practice.
 To get a feasible initial point to execute the algorithm, we also present and analyze a highly efficient semismooth Newton method for computing the projection onto the generalized simplex.
-The excellent practical performance of the proposed algorithms is demonstrated by a set of extensive numerical experiments.
-Our theoretical and numerical results further motivate the potential applications of the considered model and the proposed algorithms.
+The excellent practical performance of the proposed algorithms is demonstrated by a set of numerical experiments.
+Our results further motivate the potential real-world applications of the considered model and the proposed algorithms.